Methodology

 Data Handling

-What We Collect - Wallet address, validator indices, vote choices, and timestamps.
+What We Collect - Wallet address, validator indices, signal choices, and timestamps.
 No email or personal identifying information required.

 What Is Public - Aggregate results only.
-Individual votes are private by default.
+Individual signals are private by default.

-Retention & Deletion - Vote records are retained indefinitely for result integrity.
+Retention & Deletion - Signal records are retained indefinitely for result integrity.
 You can request deletion of your personal data at any time.

 View full privacy policy